+app appropriate educational programs.

+Ri ghts: Re sponsibilities:

-Rights: Responsibilities: Students who are married, parents/guardians of or expectant parents students have the right to remain in the regular school program, including appropriate extracurricular activities, or to attend one of the specialized programs designed to meet their particular needs.
-Students have the right, upon request, to be referred to an appropriate agency for special counseling regarding marriage, pregnancy, and parenthood/guardianship.
-Students have the responsibility to request professional medical advice regarding continued school attendance.
-Students have the responsibility to request special counseling regarding marriage, pregnancy, and parenthood/guardianship.
+• Students who are married, parents or expectant parents have the right to remain in the regular school program, including appropriate extracurricular activities, or to attend one of the specialized programs designed to meet their particular needs.
+Students have the right, upon request, to be referred to an appropriate agency for special counseling regarding marriage, pregnancy, • Students have the responsibility to request professional medical advice regarding continued school attendance.
+Students have the responsibility to request special counseling regarding marriage, pregnancy, and parenthood.

+and parenthood.